nprice1/blog/content/post/typescript-react-redux-chat.md

 +++
 title = "TypeScript/React/Redux Chat App Tutorial"
-date = "2017-04-25T10:54:24+02:00"
+date = "2017-05-01T10:54:24+02:00"
-draft = true
+draft = false
 +++
 Most of my experience is in writing backend code.
 I have always worked with (and love) typed languages.
 I am a big fan of verbose programming languages because most of the projects I've worked on have been large Enterprise projects.
-And when projects get large, using a scripting language gets hairy.
-However, scripting languages are also awesome, and I wanted to get more experience.
+When projects get large, using a scripting language gets hairy.
+However, scripting languages are also awesome, and I wanted to get more experience with them.
 I have written plenty of Javascript with jQuery, but that doesn't cut it anymore.
-So I decided to dip my toe into the wild work of Javascript.
+So I decided to dip my toe into the wild work of Javascript frameworks.
 I decided to use TypeScript because I love my types, and I wanted to use React and Redux.
 This is a pretty long article, so feel free
 [to just skip straight to the source code on my github account](https://github.com/nprice1?tab=repositories).